 Our model was tailored to the Dutch context by using the Dutch discount rate, and Dutch registry data.
 However, a substantial amount of the evidence used in the model originated from various non-Dutch sources.
 Moreover, with simple modifications, and using international data, the model can easily be applied to different contexts.
 We believe that the ranking of urgency would not be affected substantially by including other survival data.

 We are aware that the mentioned limitations seriously impact the validity of our estimates.
 However, our approach is more transparent, more evidence-based, and more objective than the alternative strategy of triaging based on expert opinion.
-Moreover, the model can be developed further by also modeling complications and recovery periods.
+Moreover, the model can be developed further by also modeling complications, recovery periods and comorbidity.
 Therefore, this study can be considered the first step towards a triaging strategy which optimizes surgical benefit in times of scarcity in surgical capacity, such as during the COVID-19 pandemic.
 The next steps include considering a wider range of procedures, exploring and evaluating implementation strategies, and applying the model to a variety of settings.

 Conclusion